Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: The Model

-In Fig.~(\ref{fig:mom:t}), we show the time evolution of the momentum distribution function evaluated at $\Omega/\gamma = 0.5$, $\Gamma/\gamma = 0.1$, and at $(k\,a) = \pi/2 + 0.1$.
+In Fig.~(\ref{fig:mom:t}), we show the time evolution of the momentum distribution function evaluated at $\Omega/\gamma = 0.2$, $\Gamma/\gamma = 0.1$, and $(k\,a) = \pi/2 + 0.1$.
 As one might expect for a driven-dissipative system, the system initially has transient behavior, which then evolves into steady oscillations at long times.
-The oscillatory behavior arises from the time-dependence of $a_k(t)$ [see Eq.~(\ref{mom:dist1})]; this time-dependence would vanish if we approximated the correlation function of the bath [given in Eq.~(\ref{corr:func})] with just a delta function, neglecting its exponentially vanishing tails.
-In Fig.~\ref{fig:mom:t}, we also plot the result obtained through the master equation formalism.
+The oscillatory behavior arises from the time-dependence of $a_k(t)$ [see Eq.~(\ref{mom:dist1})].
+In Fig.~\ref{fig:mom:t}, we also plot the result obtained through the master-equation formalism.
 Comparing with the exact solution provided in Ref.~\onlinecite{Han2012}, we see excellent quantitative agreement, especially for long times.